 Response: We agree that could be interesting to do content analysis to get a more fine-grained understanding of those responses, but it would be beyond the scope (and word limit) of this paper to do so.
 For reasons discussed in our previous response (how we asked the question, and how distress can turn to empathy), it is also uncertain how informative such an analysis would be for distinguishing empathy and personal distress.
 Comment 6 (under other comments): There is research suggesting that people do care about the impact or effectiveness of their donation decisions that not mentioned in the paper.
 For example, prospective donors prefer to help more (rather than less) people with the same amount of donations (in a comparative context, Duncan, 2004); people are less motivated to help when overhead costs are high (Sargeant & Woodliffe, 2007); campaigns that are close to reaching fundraising goals receive more donations (Cryder, Loewenstein, & Seltman, 2013); providing tangible details about a charity’s interventions increases donations, by increasing perceptions of their impact (Cryder, Loewenstein, & Scheines, 2013).

 Response: We focused on research examining how people react to factual information about the efficiency or effectiveness of a charity, rather than subjectively wanting help to be meaningful (as Duncan, 2004 put it: “someone who wants to personally ‘make a difference’”).
 That is, there is a difference between a subjective sense of effectiveness (a property of the donor) and objective effectiveness (a property of the charity).
 The references cited above are dealing with the subjective aspect.
 For example, donating when a charity is close to reaching its goal (Cryder, Loewenstein, & Seltman, 2013) is informative about the fact that people want to feel like they personally make a difference, but it is uninformative about the effectiveness of the charity (in fact, in many cases late donations could be argued to typically be less impactful - they have lower marginal utility [Steinberg & Morris, 2010] and effective altruists often encourage people to donate to elsewhere than where most donors give [e.g., Singer, 2015]).
+Furthermore, standard measures of overhead are widely accepted to be uninformative about the marginal impact/effectiveness of a donation (Steinberg, 1986; Bowman, 2006).

 Comment 7 (under other comments): On the top of page 3, the authors write: "Many studies have shown that people give more to help one featured victim than many unknown ones.
 This has been called the identified victim effect (e.g., Kogut & Ritov, 2005; Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007)".
 I believe this is inaccurate.
 The identified victim effect refers to people's greater willing to help an identified victim about whom they have some information (like a name or a photo), compared with an unidentified (anonymous) victim.
 The preference to help an identified single victim over a group of victims (whether victims are identified or not) is called "the singularity effect (of identified victims)", see Kogut & Ritov, 2005; Small, Loewenstein, & Slovic, 2007, Slovic, 2007).
 Response: We agree that it would be helpful to distinguish the numerical aspect from the question of identifiability, but we do not find this to be clearly expressed in previous definitions of the identifiable victim effect (e.g., in the sources cited by the reviewer).
 Kogut and Ritov (2005) make such a distinction, but none of the other sources do.
 The other sources tend to compare identified victims with “statistical victims” (e.g., Lee & Feeley, 2016; Small, Loewenstein, & Slovic, 2007).
 Statistical victims refers to multiple people, both in the writing and empirical operationalizations by these scholars.